 Celtic will play host to French aristocracy next week, as mega-rich Paris Saint-Germain arrive in Glasgow to kick off the first game of the group stage of the Champions League.
+We caught up with French Football Weekly contributor Jeremy Smith to give our readers the lowdown on the Ligue One giants.

 The defensive half.
 There has of course been a lot of attention on the attacking players signed this summer, but PSG’s main problems have not been addressed.